Basics

 What are the team categories?

-Novice | N | At least 2 team members doing their first Rogaine plan to participate in navigating |
+Novice N At least 2 members are participating in their first rogaine

-The results are published using the above codes. e.g. Mixed Super Veterans is XSV
+The results are published using the above codes, e.g. Mixed Super Veterans is XSV.

 When do I enter?